“One day I will find the right words, and they will be simple.” Jack Kerouac

 I would be so carried away with the sound of her voice

-at the Dressmaking school in Belfast, or the Scottish School Master,
+at the Dressmaking school, or the Scottish School Master,

 that I couldn’t remember the unfolding of the